What are self-build homes?

 Self-build mortgages are unlike traditional mortgages since they are released to you in incremental stages after the initial payment to buy the plot of land is given – this is due to there not being an existing property for the bank to repossess if you were to default on payments.
 Many different self-build mortgage providers in the UK will be able to discuss your financial requirements in detail.
 Surprisingly, many high street banks and building societies do not offer such a service, just something to bear in mind!

-Finding land for a self-build
+Finding a plot for a self-build

 Finding a plot of land for your dream home can be just as exciting as building the house itself.
 Many different websites advertise self-build plots all for a variety of requirements and budgets.
 We can also help at Econekt so please don’t hesitate to get in touch.